Connectivity through bounds for the Castelnuovo-Mumford regularity: Generalization of results on connectivity

-\begin{cor} Let $G$ be the 1-skeleton of a vertex minimal $h$-cycle $\D$, and let $s$ be the maximum degree of the minimal generators of the Stanley-Reisner ideal $I_\D$.
-Then $G$ is $\left\lceil \frac{sh}{s-1} \right\rceil$-connected. \end{cor} \begin{proof} Apply the suitable bound (\ref{eq:bound}) to Theorem \ref{thm:main}. \end{proof} Note that Balinsky-Barnette's result is obtained by looking at $\left \lceil \frac{sh}{s-1} \right \rceil$ for $s \gg 0$, while Athanasiadis' one is obtained by setting $s=2$.
+Note that Balinsky--Barnette's result is obtained by looking at $\left \lceil \frac{sk}{s-1} \right \rceil $ for $s \gg 0$, while Athanasiadis' one is obtained by setting $s=2$.
 Furthermore the class of vertex minimal cycles is ampler than the one of minimal cycles.

 We now present a family of simplicial complexes for which the previous bound on the connectivity is tight.
-We thanks Eran Nevo for suggesting to build the following example in the same manner as the family of homology spheres he introduce in \cite{Nev09} for different purposes.
-In our case, for each $s \geq 2$ and each $h \geq s-1$ we build a vertex minimal $h$-cycle $\D$ whose Stanley-Reisner ideal $I_\D$ is generated by monomials of degree not exceeding $s$ such that it is possible to disconnect the 1-skeleton of $\D$ by removing exactly $\left\lceil \frac{sh}{s-1} \right\rceil$ vertices.
-Note that the condition $h \geq s-1$ is not restrictive as $h=s-2$ holds true only if the vertex minimal $h$-cycle $\D$ is the boundary of an $(s-1)$-simplex.
+We thank Eran Nevo for suggesting to build the following example in the same manner as the family of homology spheres he introduced in \cite{Nev09}, for different purposes.
+In our case, for each $s \geq 2$ and each $k \geq s-1$ we build a vertex minimal $k$-cycle $\Delta $ whose Stanley--Reisner ideal $I_{\Delta }$ is generated by monomials of degree not exceeding $s$ such that it is possible to disconnect the 1-skeleton of $\Delta $ by removing exactly $\left\lceil \frac{sk}{s-1} \right\rceil $ vertices.
+Note that the condition $k \geq s-1$ is not restrictive as $k=s-2$ holds true only if the vertex minimal $k$-cycle $\Delta $ is the boundary of an $(s-1)$-simplex.